TABLE OF CONTENTS

 2. Facility Coverage.
 The EEOICPA provides facility definitions that serve as the basis for determining covered employment.
 The following summaries provide a general definition of each type of facility covered:

 a.
 Atomic Weapons Employer (AWE) Facilities.
 An AWE facility means a facility, owned by an atomic weapons employer that is or was used to process or produce, for use by the United States, material that emitted radiation and was used in the production of an atomic weapon, excluding uranium mining or milling.
 Coverage at the facility may be further extended after the period of processing or production of radioactive material for use in a weapon, if there is a finding in a National Institute for Occupational Safety and Health (NIOSH) report on residual radioactive contamination that the potential exists for residual radioactive contamination at that facility.
 This is known as the “residual radiation period.”
 AWE facilities are designated by the Department of Energy (DOE).

 (2) Atomic weapons employees are covered under Part B of the EEOICPA for cancer only.
 No coverage is afforded these employees under Part E.

-(3) Designating additional AWE facilities is the responsibility of DOE; however, applicable time frames for AWE production activities at a particular facility are determined by DOL.
+(3) Designating additional AWE facilities is the responsibility of the DOE; however, applicable time frames for AWE production activities at a particular facility are determined by the Department of Labor (DOL).

-(4) Determinations on whether an AWE facility has a period of residual radioactive contamination and the length of that period are the responsibility of the NIOSH.
+(4) Determinations as to whether an AWE facility has a period of residual radioactive contamination, and the length of that period, are the responsibility of the NIOSH.
 Periodic reports are issued listing affected sites.
 Facilities with residual radioactive contamination are covered as AWE facilities even if there is a change in the owner or operator of the facility.
 During the period of residual radiation, employees of subsequent owners or operators of the AWE facility are also defined as AWE employees and are afforded the same coverage under the EEOICPA.
 If there is a question regarding subsequent owners or operators of AWE facilities, it should be referred to the National Office for evaluation.

 b.
-Beryllium Vendor (BE Vendor) Facilities.
-Be Vendor facilities are companies which are either named in the Act or DOE has determined that they processed or produced beryllium for sale to, or use by DOE.
-The Act names several beryllium vendors by corporate name and these are known as statutory beryllium vendors.
-Any employee of a statutory beryllium vendor who worked for the vendor during periods when the company was engaged in activities related to the production or processing of beryllium for sale to or use by DOE, has covered employment, regardless of work location.
-Other beryllium vendors, which are location-specific, were designated by DOE through publication in the Federal Register.
+Beryllium Vendor (Be Vendor) Facilities.
+Be Vendor facilities are companies which are either named in the Act, or the DOE has determined that they processed or produced beryllium for sale to, or use by, the DOE.
+The Act identifies several beryllium vendors by corporate name, and these are known as statutory beryllium vendors.
+Any employee of a statutory beryllium vendor who worked for the vendor during periods when the company was engaged in activities related to the production or processing of beryllium for sale to or use by the DOE, has covered employment, regardless of work location.
+Other beryllium vendors, which are location-specific, were designated by the DOE through publication in the Federal Register.
 The final list of designated beryllium vendors was issued on December 27, 2002.

-(1) Beryllium vendor coverage extends to direct employees of the vendor, its contractors or subcontractors, or any Federal employee who may have been exposed to beryllium at a facility owned, operated or occupied by the vendor.
+(1) Beryllium vendor coverage extends to direct employees of the vendor, its contractors or subcontractors, and to any Federal employee who may have been exposed to beryllium at a facility owned, operated, or occupied by the vendor.

 (2) Coverage for beryllium vendor employment is limited to those benefits available under Part B of the EEOICPA for beryllium sensitivity and chronic beryllium disease.

 c.
-Department of Energy (DOE) Facilities.
-A DOE facility means any building, structure, or premise, including the grounds upon which such building, structure, or premise is located in which operations are, or have been, conducted by, or on behalf of, the DOE (except for buildings, structures, premises, grounds, or operations covered by Executive Order 12344, dated February 1, 1982, pertaining to the Naval Nuclear Propulsion Program); and with regard to which the DOE has or had either (A) a proprietary interest; or (B) entered into a contract with an entity to provide management and operation, management and integration, environmental remediation services, construction, or maintenance services.
+DOE Facilities.
+A DOE facility means any building, structure, or premise, including the grounds upon which such building, structure, or premise is located, in which operations are, or have been, conducted by, or on behalf of the DOE (except for buildings, structures, premises, grounds, or operations covered by Executive Order 12344, dated February 1, 1982, pertaining to the Naval Nuclear Propulsion Program), and with regard to which the DOE has or had either (A) a proprietary interest; or (B) entered into a contract with an entity to provide management and operation, management and integration, environmental remediation services, construction, or maintenance services.

-(2) The definition of DOE includes its predecessor agencies including:
+(2) The definition of the DOE includes its predecessor agencies including:

 (a) Manhattan Engineer District (MED)(August 13, 1942-December 31, 1946)